1. Skip to content

 This browser does not support the video element.

-As the result was read out at the Wiesbaden conference, he responded with a play on words in German that indicated his acceptance of the result and his desire to tackle the upcoming national election.
+As the result was read out in Wiesbaden, Habeck responded with a play on words in German that indicated his acceptance of the result and his desire to tackle the upcoming national election.

 "We'll take [on] this vote," he said.

-'A lot can change on all fronts,' Habeck says of upcoming campaign
+'A lot can change on all fronts,' Habeck said of upcoming campaign

 He did bring up the notion of getting all the way to the chancellery in Sunday's speech to delegates, which lasted around an hour, but stressed how this would only be possible if campaign momentum "carries us very far."

 "All the disputes, all the compromises that we had to make are now gone.
 And now the parties are stepping forward with their own ideas.
-Now a lot can change on all fronts," said Habeck.
+Now a lot can change on all fronts," he said.

 Habeck steps in as Baerbock steps aside, in reversal of 2021

-Four years ago, Habeck had stepped aside to allow Foreign Minister Annalena Baerbock a shot.
+Four years ago, Habeck stepped aside to allow Annalena Baerbock, now foreign minister, to take a shot at the top job.
 She said earlier this year that she wanted to focus on her current post, partly given the fragile geopolitical situation, and that she had no ambition to run again.
 Habeck then made his intentions clear a few days ago.

 He explicitly thanked Baerbock when addressing delegates after her on Sunday.